Scholarships for the Seeking

 Are you searching for ways to finance your education and research opportunities?
 These scholarships are generally oriented toward students studying in Science-related (especially Computer Science and Computer Engineering) fields.
 If you come across another scholarship that would be pertinent, please add to this page!
 Eventually, when more scholarships are compiled, this will become a searchable database.

 Come to these!!
+Study Abroad Scholarships:

 Monday, April 17th, 7pm, Miner Lounge